patrickgr-ghub/data_engineering_capstone/README.md

 | city                      |    Varchar   |       n/a      |  City Location Name                                   |
 | state                     |    Varchar   |       n/a      |  Full State Name                                      |

+For development and processing of the ETL files, a No-SQL data model was used to process Big Data through Pyspark.
+This data model was selected for it's ease of use when analyzing, wrangling and processing disparate data from different sources.
+Use of "Schema-on-read" made it easier to develop and link together resources that varied widely in their formating and structure.

 #### 1.5 Gather Data